 On two subsequent occasions, the Leadership Development Report process will be repeated but the report produced will be a Leadership Evolution Report which builds on the Leadership Development Report and provides additional plots to show progress from the previous report(s).
 A table maps the percentage strength the leader demonstrates against each of the 26 behavior statements over the period.

 The Leadership Evolution Report uses a standard leadership values template.
-Clients can choose to customise this template at additional cost.
+Clients can choose to customize this template at an additional cost.
 Leaders are asked to go to a password-protected website to select ten values that most represent their operating style.
-They are then asked to rate themselves against a number of set leadership behaviours to state whether they believe these are strengths or areas for development.
-Fifteen to twenty assessors, chosen by the leader, select ten values that represent the leader’s operating style; ten values they believe are important for the leader to help them become the best leader they can be; rate the leader against a number of leadership behaviours; and any other comments they wish to give as feedback to the leader.
-The values and behaviours chosen by the leader and the assessors are mapped to the Barrett Leadership Model.
+They are then asked to rate themselves against a number of set leadership behaviors to state whether they believe these are strengths or areas for development.
+Fifteen to twenty assessors, chosen by the leader, select ten values that represent the leader’s operating style; ten values they believe are important for the leader to help them become the best leader they can be; rate the leader against a number of leadership behaviors; and any other comments they wish to give as feedback to the leader.
+The values and behaviors chosen by the leader and the assessors are mapped to the Barrett Leadership Model.

-The LER should be analysed by a coach to highlight key strengths and development areas and progress made, as appropriate and is debriefed in a two-to-three hour feedback session.
+The LER should be analyzed by a coach to highlight key strengths and development areas and progress made, as appropriate and is debriefed in a two-to-three hour feedback session.
 The leader and the coach together build and monitor a detailed action plan to improve the performance of the leader over the period.